ForModLabUHel/forClimate/README_callprebas.md

 Note that the model trees are the matrix *columns* both in *init_var* and in the result matrices.

 The function signature needs to be finalized with information required for *dGrowthPrebas*.
-For example the selected geographic region, start calendar year for the 5 year period and the choice of Climate scenario.
+For example: the selected geographic region, calendar year for the beginning of the 5 year period and the choice of Climate scenario.

 See the files *callprebas.h* and *callprebas.c*.